-The Pearson BTEC Level 3 National Foundation Diploma in Performing Arts is intended as an Applied General qualification.
-It is for post-16 learners who want to continue their education through applied learning, and who aim to progress to higher education and to employment in the performing arts sector.
-The qualification is equivalent in size to one and a half A Levels, and it has been designed as a one-year, full-time study programme, or a full two-year programme when studied alongside a further Level 3 qualification.
-Learners wishing to take this qualification will have successfully completed a Level 2 programme of learning, with GCSEs or vocational qualifications.
+The Pearson BTEC Level 3 National Extended Diploma in Performing Arts is intended as an Applied General qualification for post-16 learners who want to continue their education through applied learning.
+The aim of the qualification is to prepare learners for entry to higher education, probably to a sector-related degree which could in turn lead to employment in the performing arts

+- The qualification is equivalent in size to three A levels, and it has been designed as a full two-year programme.
+Learners wishing to take this BTEC will have successfully completed a Level 2 programme of learning with GCSEs and potentially some vocational qualifications. - The qualification gives learners the opportunity to focus on a particular aspect of the performing arts sector through the extensive common core followed by a selection of optional units.